facefusion/facefusion-labs/face_swapper/README.md

 Setup
 -----

-This `config.ini` utilizes the MegaFace dataset to train the Face Swapper model.
+This `config.ini` utilizes the VGGFace2 dataset to train the Face Swapper model.

 ```
 [training.dataset]